luigischmitt/USP-Exercises-Lists/Readme.md

-# URI Exercises Questions Repository
+# USP Exercises Questions Repository

-Welcome to my repository of exercises from URI - Beecrowd!
+Welcome to my repository of exercises from USP!
 This repository serves as a collection of programming questions from the website (https://www.ime.usp.br/~macmulti/exercicios/) that I have solved and practiced to improve my knowledge in C.

 ## Objective